-- To enable Motion, Alarm, M | A (motion or alarm), M & A (motion and alarm) and VCA (Video Content Analysis) triggered recording and capture, you must configure the motion detection settings, alarm input settings or VCA settings as well.
-For detailed information, refer to Chapter 8.1 and Chapter 9. - The VCA settings are only available to the smart IP cameras.
+- To enable Motion, Alarm, M | A (motion or alarm), M & A (motion and alarm) and VCA (Video Content Analysis) triggered recording and capture, you must configure the motion detection settings, alarm input settings or VCA settings as well. - The VCA settings are only available to the smart IP cameras.